zcaprif/2D-Snowflakes/README.md

 # 2D-Snowflakes

-A code written in python that generates a 2D snowflake on a hexagonal grid using cellular automata, based on C. Reiter's work.
+A code I developed in python that generates a 2D snowflake on a hexagonal grid using cellular automata, based on C. Reiter's work.

-I wrote this for a computing project that I was required to undertake as part of a module's assessment at university.
+The .ipynb file shows the case to generate one snowflake for some arbitrary chosen values just to show the kind of result you would get if you ran it.
+The model can be extended to work in 3D and if I have time oneday I shall attempt to do so.